Akshay5216523/1701QCA-Assessment2/index.md

 *This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*

 ### Interaction flowchart ###
-*Draw a draft flowchart of what you anticipate the interaction process in your project to be.
-Make sure you think about all the stages of interaction step-by-step.
-Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
-Insert an image of it below.
-It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
-It just needs to be legible.*

 ![Image](Interaction_Flowchart.jpg)